 Definition of Purchase Money Loan

-Definition: Simply, a purchase money loan is a loan used to buy a home.
+Put simply, a purchase money loan is a type of mortgage loan used to buy a home.
 In some ways, it is easier to describe what a purchase money loan is not.
 It is not a loan that is taken out after you buy a home such as a home equity line of credit or a home equity loan.
 It is not a refinance mortgage.
 A purchase money loan is evidenced by the trust deed or mortgage a home buyer signs at the time the home buyer purchases the home.